Injury Recovery Timeline Calculator

 Rest quality 85%

-Recovery is also influenced by habits that are easy to underestimate.
-Sleep quality, protein intake, hydration, stress, and gradual return to movement all shape healing.
-The calculator captures some of that through the rest quality input, but the real world is richer than one percentage.
-That is why it helps to pair the estimate with a written plan: what you will avoid, what you will continue, and what signs will tell you that you are improving.
+Good injury recovery also depends on habits that are easy to underestimate.
+Sleep consistency, protein intake, hydration, stress management, gradual reloading, and adherence to exercises can all influence how the body responds over time.
+This page rolls many of those ideas into the rest-quality percentage, but the real world is richer than one number.
+That is why it helps to pair the estimate with a written plan for what you will avoid, what you will keep doing, and what warning signs would prompt reassessment.

 Rate the injury from 1 for very mild discomfort to 10 for severe trauma or major functional limitation.